researchart/fse20/submissions/reusable/fse-533/INSTALL.md

 ### Analysing the Results

 After running the experiments, you can find the results in the `./experiments` directory.
-You can find the full results of our experiments in this directory.
+If you haven't run the experiments, don't worry, we have provided the full results of our own experiments (as reported in the paper) in this directory.
 Each subdirectory has the following pattern: `./experiments/<program>/<strategy>/<run>`.
 Let's analyse some results and generate the slopegraph of our paper.

 The first step is to treat the raw data with `./scripts/treatment.R`.
 To do that, run the following command: